Prince7314/Cardio-vascular-disease_predictor/README.md

 ---

-Main Command
-For Backend:
+## Backend
+ - Run ipynb file and make pkl file
+ - Open cmd in backend and run this code
+ # python -m pip install -r requirements.txt
+ -Then to make api run this
-python -m uvicorn app:app --reload
+ # python -m uvicorn app:app --reload

+## Frontend
+ - Open Cmd in frontend and run following code
+ - run code to make react
+ - then download tailwind css
+ - change src folder with this folder
+ - replace both config file
+ - Then after run backend run this code
-For Frontend: npm run dev
+ # npm run dev

 ## 📌 Features